Ayushman-Tech-Art/playzone-dashboard/README.md

 - **📱 Fully Responsive:** Optimized layout that adapts seamlessly from desktop monitors to mobile devices.
 - **⚡ Zero Build Tools:** A single-file solution.
 No Node.js, Webpack, or complex setup required.
 - **📋 KPI Cards:** Quick overview of Revenue, Orders, Customers, and Product counts.
+- **📉 Data Tables:** Clean tables for recent orders and inventory alerts.

 ## 🛠️ Tech Stack